Departmental Archives Guide

 The purpose of this guide is to give departments an overview of what materials should be retained in their files for future accession into the Fanshawe College Archives.

 1. What is an Archive?

-The inactive records of an individual, organization, or institution kept for their continuing value.
+The inactive records of an individual, organization, or institution are kept for their continuing value.
 It is also a physical location and/or an organizational entity where an interested party can go to find first-hand information.
 College Archives typically serve four major functions:

 - The collection, description & preservation of materials that demonstrate a significant legal, historical, fiscal, evidential and cultural value to Fanshawe College.

 - To provide access for the purpose of reference and research to all those materials that have been and will be collected.

 - To promote the value of an Archives’ as a teaching and research resource.

 - To provide support & services for a College-wide records management program.